Maryam Bukar Hassan: Early life and education

 Hassan is an indigene of Biu, Borno State, Nigeria.
 She is the only daughter of Hauwa Maina, a Nigerian actress.
 Hassan completed her secondary education at Uncle Bado Memorial College, Kaduna, and later studied Information Technology at Radford University College in Ghana, an affiliate of Kwame Nkrumah University.

 Career and achievements

 Hassan has performed at Aké Arts and Book Festival, Kaduna Book and Arts Festival, Harmony for Humanity concert organized by the United States embassy in honor of Daniel Pearl, the Sustainable Development Goals (SDGs) conferences, African Governance Architecture conference, 75th anniversary of United Nations Peacekeeping Operations, African Union 8th high-level dialogue conference 2019 in Kampala, Uganda, Global Citizen Live, and many more.

 Hassan is the founder of the True My Voice community, a group of young poets she coaches to enhance their digital advocacy capabilities.

 In 2025, Hassan was designated by the United Nations as its first Global Advocate for Peace.
+She participated in the 2026 Winter Olympics opening ceremony.